-Table 19.
-ELA/Literacy Assessment for Students Who Do Not Qualify for IDAA
+Table 14.
+ELA/Literacy and Mathematics Assessment for Students Who Do Not Qualify for IDAA

-Grade Levels Spring 2022 Spring 2023 Grade 9 Optional participation in grade 9 ISAT Optional participation in grade 11 ISAT via Challenge Up Grade 10 Required participation in grade 10 ISAT Optional participation in grade 11 ISAT via Challenge Up Grade 11 Optional participation in grade 11 ISAT Required participation in grade 11 ISAT if: The 2022 Spring grade-10 ISAT did not meet the 11th grade Proficient Level (3) cut score.
-OR The student did not participate in 2022 Spring grade-10 ISAT.
-Optional participation in grade-11 ISAT, if 2022 Spring grade-10 ISAT met the 11th grade Proficient Level (3) cut score.
+Grade Spring 2023 Spring 2024 Levels Grade 9 Optional participation in grade 11 ISAT via Challenge Up Optional participation in grade 11 ISAT via Challenge Up Grade 10 Optional participation in grade 11 ISAT via Challenge Up Optional participation in grade 11 ISAT via Challenge Up Grade 11 Required participation in grade 11 ISAT if: Required participation in grade 11 ISAT unless: The 2022 Spring grade 10 ISAT did not meet the The student took the ISAT in 2023 via Challenge Up 11th grade Proficient Level (3) cut score in and met the 11th grade Proficient Level (3) cut score.
+OR The student did not participate in 2022 Spring grade 10 ISAT Optional participation in grade 11 ISAT, if Spring 2022 grade 10 ISAT met the 11 th grade Proficient Level (3) cut score.
 Grade 12 Participation not promoted Participation not promoted

 ^{}Grades 9 and 10 ISATs are no longer available.
-ICA and SICA Interims will provide similar data to the Summative assessments.
+ICA and SICA Interims will provide similar data to the Summative assessments and are available to grade 9 and 10 students through the summative testing window.